xgbuils/iterum/doc/features.md

 Laziness allows to implement combinatorial functions that potentially produces an exponential number of values without consuming them.
 This library take advantage on that to implement several functions and methods like [combinations](), [permutations](), [variations](), cartesian [product](), cartesian [power]() and [power set]().

-Someone can be tempted to implement these functions recursively because it's the most natural implementation.
+Someone can be tempted to implement these functions recursively because it is the most natural implementation.
 However, this library avoids the recursivity for preventing to overflow the stack.

 ## Thinking about modularity